Abel Ruiz

-Abel Ruiz Ortega (/es/; born 28 January 2000) is a Spanish professional footballer who plays as a forward for La Liga club Girona and the Spain national team.
+Abel Ruiz Ortega (/es/; born 28 January 2000) is a Spanish professional footballer who plays as a forward for Segunda División club Girona.

 Formed at Barcelona, where he made one first-team appearance, he moved to Braga in January 2020, where he won the Taça de Portugal in 2021.

 Ruiz set the record for caps and goals for Spain's under-17 team, winning the European Championship in 2017 and finishing runners-up in 2016 and at the 2017 World Cup.
 He made his senior international debut in 2021.

 Club career

 Barcelona

 Born in Almussafes, Valencian Community, Ruiz joined Barcelona's youth setup in 2012, from Valencia.
 On 21 November 2016, he renewed his contract with the club.

 On 9 April 2017, while still a junior, Ruiz made his senior debut with the reserves, coming on as a late substitute for Jesús Alfaro in a 2–0 Segunda División B away win against Badalona; he also became the first player born in the 2000s to make an appearance for the club's senior ranks.

 After Barcelona B's promotion, Ruiz made his professional team debut on 28 August 2017, replacing David Concha in an 3–0 home loss against Tenerife in the Segunda División championship.
 Four days later he scored his first professional goal in a 2–2 draw against Granada.

 Ruiz had his first-team debut in the Supercopa de Catalunya on 7 March 2018, scoring the winning penalty in a shootout against Espanyol.
 His La Liga debut came on 12 May 2019 in a 2–0 win against Getafe, as a substitute for Philippe Coutinho for the final 21 minutes at the Camp Nou.